 After visiting Santa, the elf returns to his family while everyone is still fast asleep.
 While he waits for everyone to wake up, he plays!
 Sometimes his playtime gets a little messy, as an elf can be quite mischievous.
 Kids and parents alike love waking up to find the results of their elf’s overnight hijinks.

-Having a cheery elf running around your home is a great way to beat the winter blues.
 Whether he turned all the books in the house backwards, helped the family prepare for Christmas or made a small mess in the kitchen, an Elf on the Shelf provides hysterical fun for the whole family!

 Elf on the Shelf Ideas